xiw/libo/README.md

 			printf("%d\n", c);
 	}

-In this example, `overflow_mul()` checks for signed multiplication overflow.
+Here `overflow_mul()` checks for signed multiplication overflow since `c` is signed.

 Compared to ad hoc overflow checks, which are in fact very difficult to implement correctly in C/C++, libo API is much easier to read.

-Assume Linux/x86_64.
+Linking
+-------

+Make sure you have built `libo.a`, by typing `make` in libo directory.
+Currently libo supports x86_64 for Linux and Darwin by default.

+Then build `smul` as follows.

-	$ gcc -o smul smul.c lib/x86_64-linux-libo.s
+	$ gcc -o smul smul.c libo.a
 	$ ./smul 123 456
 	123 * 456 = 56088
 	$ ./smul 123 45600000
 	123 * 45600000 = overflow!

-Linking
--------

-When using Clang with overflow builtins, there is no need to link `ARCH-OS-libo.s`.
+When using Clang with overflow builtins, there is even no need to link `libo.a`.

-Otherwise, grab an appropriate `ARCH-OS-libo.s` in `lib` and link it to your project.
-Currently we have x86_64 for Linux and Darwin by default.

-If you need support for another target platform, invoke Clang with the corresponding triple.
-See examples in `GNUmakefile`.
-Note that you may need [compiler_rt](http://compiler-rt.llvm.org/) for 32-bit platforms.

-You can also create `libo.a` for future use.

-	$ gcc -c -o libo.o lib/x86_64-linux-libo.s
-	$ ar cru libo.a libo.o
-	$ ranlib libo.a
-	$ gcc -o smul smul.c libo.a

 Internals
 ---------

+If you need support for another target platform, invoke Clang with the target triple to generate the corresponding `ARCH-OS-libo.s`.
-To generate `ARCH-OS-libo.s`, get a copy of Clang with overflow builtins.
+See x86_64 examples in `GNUmakefile`.
+You need a copy of Clang with overflow builtins.

 	https://github.com/xiw/clang/tree/builtin-overflow

-Then type `make` in libo directory.
+Sometimes you may need to link [compiler_rt](http://compiler-rt.llvm.org/).